Biden’s disciplined agenda rollout tested by the unexpected

 Two Democratic senators, Tammy Duckworth of Illinois and Mazie Hirono of Hawaii, condemned the lack of diversity in Biden’s Cabinet.
 Scrutiny of those advising Biden has intensified after last week’s shooting in Atlanta, which killed eight people, including six women of Asian descent.
 The violence came during a wave of attacks against Asian Americans over the past year.

-Duckworth said she raised her concerns with the White House on Tuesday and threatened to withhold her vote on nominations until the administration addresses the matter.
+Duckworth said she raised her concerns with the White House on Tuesday and she and Hirono threatened to withhold their votes on nominations until the administration addresses the matter.
 In a Senate that’s evenly divided, such a move could have significant ramifications.

 “I’ve been talking to them for months and they’re still not aggressive, so I’m not going to be voting for any nominee from the White House other than diversity nominees,” Duckworth told reporters.
 “I’ll be a no on everyone until they figure this out.”

-Hirono stopped short of opposing future nominations, but made her aggravation with the White House clear.
+Hirono made her aggravation with the White House clear.
 “I shared the frustration that the AAPI community has that there’s not been a significant number of AAPIs at the Cabinet level,” she said of Asian Americans and Pacific Islanders.

 Biden could soon face another fight if he follows through with his commitment to tighten gun regulations.
 After Monday’s shooting at a Boulder, Colorado, supermarket that killed 10 people, Biden urged Congress to close loopholes in the background check system and ban assault weapon and high-capacity magazines.